htmlwidgets - plotly #

 mode = "lines")

-• If we want to play around with colour, we can use the marker and line arguments
+- If we want to play around with colour, we can use the

-• Each take a list of options, and we can change their colour with color this way
+arguments - Each take a list of options, and we can change their colour with

 farm_data %>%